-These perfect protein pancakes have 28g of protein and are the perfect blank slate to top however you want for a healthy start to your day.
+These perfect protein pancakes have 30g of protein per serving and are the perfect blank slate to top however you want for a healthy start to your day.

 I refuse to weigh myself as many have warned of this in the beginning but let’s just say my skinny jeans are starting to look more like stuffed sausages.
 Jamie better know what she’s talking about…

 The protein thing hasn’t been too hard to accomplish, except for breakfast.

 After eggs, there’s only so much cottage cheese and protein powder you can swirl in oatmeal before wishing for waffles, pancakes and other delicious carb-tastic options like an apple butter bacon scone.